-Our goal is to become a leading biopharmaceutical company focused on developing and commercializing novel therapeutics to treat neurotology and CNS disorders.
+Our goal is to become a leading biomedical company focused on developing and commercializing novel therapeutics and medical devices to address unmet medical needs in neurotology, rhinology and allergy and CNS disorders.
 The key elements of our strategy to achieve this goal are:

-- Target disorders that have a defined pathophysiology and that are amenable to treatment.
-We are focusing on disorders for which the pathophysiology is defined, can be effectively targeted and where affected patients seek medical attention proactively. - Use drug delivery techniques and proprietary drug formulations for effective, safe and rapid targeted administration.
-We are developing treatments for neurotology disorders based on targeted drug delivery.
+- Target disorders that have a defined pathophysiology and that are amenable to treatment or prevention.
+We are focusing on disorders for which the pathophysiology is defined, can be effectively targeted and where affected patients or patients at risk seek medical attention proactively. - Use delivery techniques and proprietary formulations for effective, safe and rapid targeted administration.
+All our product candidates are designed for targeted drug delivery.
 Where the target is inside the inner ear, such as in case of acute inner ear hearing loss or tinnitus, we employ intratympanic injections into the middle ear.
-This short outpatient procedure allows us to deliver therapeutic concentrations of drug in a highly targeted fashion with only minimal systemic exposure.
-We are using proprietary, fully biocompatible and biodegradable gel formulations for optimum middle ear tolerance and effective diffusion of active substances into the inner ear.
-Where the target is localized not only in the inner ear, but also in the brain, as in the case of vertigo, we are using a spray formulation for intranasal drug delivery to reach it more effectively than with oral administration. - Leverage products into additional therapeutic indications.
+Where the target is localized not only in the inner ear, but also in the brain, as in the case of vertigo, we are using a spray formulation for intranasal drug delivery to reach it more effectively than with oral administration.
+When the target are the mucosal membranes inside the nose as for protection against airborne viruses and allergens, we are using a spray formulation as well. - Leverage products into additional therapeutic indications.
 We consider our intranasal betahistine program as a platform on which various indications can be developed.
 The program started with project AM-125 for the treatment of acute vertigo and has been expanded with project AM-201 to address also the prevention of antipsychotic-induced weight gain.
-We see additional opportunities in other indications and seek to explore those for further indication expansions. - Build an efficient commercial infrastructure to maximize the value of our product candidates.
-We intend to build commercial operations in select markets.
-In those markets, we expect our commercial operations to include specialty sales forces targeting ENTs and specialists in neurotology both in hospitals and in private practice.
-In other markets, we expect to seek partnerships that would maximize our products' commercial potential.
+We see additional opportunities in other indications and seek to explore those for further indication expansions.
+Also, we have leveraged our experience in nasal spray products into the development of AM-301 for protection against airborne viruses and allergens.